turbaevsky/indicators/doc/PI_DB_TS.md

 The basic use of DES is as follows:

-Authorized IDs enter PI data.
-Data can be entered, saved, viewed, and calculated prior to submittal to WANO.
+Authorised IDs enter PI data.
+Data can be entered, saved, viewed, and calculated prior to submits to WANO.
 Data may even be entered in advance for indicator projection calculations.
 (However, data cannot be submitted prior to the end of the period (see
 [Data Processing Step 2](#data-processing) section)).
 Data entered at the unit/utility level has a green background.

-Data can and should be reviewed by other utility staff prior to submittal to WANO.
-The data submittal authority is a separate authorization from data entry.
-Furthermore, while data entry authority may be assigned to IDs by category, the assignment of submittal authority is for all data categories, although the submitter may elect to submit data categories at different times.
-It is recommended that initial data submittals for a new reporting period be done for all categories at the same time.
-The station level submittals are separate from unit level submittals - submitters should not forget that both submittals need to be done each period (see [Data Processing Step 2](#data-processing) section).
+Data can and should be reviewed by other utility staff prior to submits to WANO.
+The data submits authority is a separate authorisation from data entry.
+Furthermore, while data entry authority may be assigned to IDs by category, the assignment of submits authority is for all data categories, although the submitter may elect to submit data categories at different times.
+It is recommended that initial data submits for a new reporting period be done for all categories at the same time.
+The station level submits are separate from unit level submits - submitter should not forget that both submits need to be done each period (see [Data Processing Step 2](#data-processing) section).
 Data that is submitted for WANO review has a yellow background.

 IDs with data entry privileges may also Recall data that has been submitted - returning the data from the review (yellow) status to the utility level (green).

-After data is submitted (a due date has been established for each reporting period - please check with your regional coordinator for the due date), the applicable WANO regional centre will review the submittals.
+After data is submitted (a due date has been established for each reporting period - please check with your regional coordinator for the due date), the applicable WANO regional centre will review the submits.
 The various results from review can be accepted, or returned to the submitter electronically.
 The reviewer may also elect to phone the submitter to resolve any questions.
 If the data is accepted, the reviewer will promote the data to production.
 The data will then be used in WANO calculations when the WANO system administrator calculates results.
 Data that is promoted (in production) has a white background.

 Data can also be disqualified - a UD [code](#data-entry-code-entries) is assigned to a data element and then has a red background - or the data may be returned to the utility (the data is returned to a utility level (green) from the review status (yellow).

 Results are typically calculated by WANO once a calendar quarter after all worldwide data is placed in production.

-Authorized IDs may calculate any indicators value in DES for the associated unit using data in the various levels (green, yellow, or white backgrounds.)
+Authorised IDs may calculate any indicators value in DES for the associated unit using data in the various levels (green, yellow, or white backgrounds.)

-Users with data entry, data submittal and view data authority may calculate indicator values for the associated units/stations.
+Users with data entry, data submitter and view data authority may calculate indicator values for the associated units/stations.

 The [QRR](#qrr) (Quality Review Report) may be used to identify potential data errors.
 QRRs are intended to help users ensure accurate data is reported.
 If you receive a QRR message, you are not required to make a comment in the Data Entry field; however, a comment may help explain the data to other data users